NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

 - punitive or exemplary damages up to $50,000

-Note that employees are required to notify their employers at least three (3) days in advance prior to jury duty beginning.
-Otherwise, the employers might not be criminally or civilly liable for failing to accommodate the employees’ jury duty obligations.9
+Remember that you are required to notify your employers at least three (3) days in advance prior to jury duty beginning.
+Otherwise, your employer might not be criminally or civilly liable for failing to accommodate your jury duty obligations.9

-Also note that employers are not required to pay employees for the time they miss due to jury duty.
-However many employers do pay anyway, especially if they are salaried.
+Your employer is not required to pay you for the time you miss due to jury duty.
+However many employers do pay anyway, especially if you are salaried.

-People who receive a summons to serve as a juror by the Eighth Judicial District Court in Clark County are required to go online at ejuror.clarkcountycourts.us or call 702-455-4472 to complete the qualification survey.
+If you receive a summons to serve as a juror by the Eighth Judicial District Court in Clark County, you are required to go online at ejuror.clarkcountycourts.us or call 702-455-4472 to complete the qualification survey.

 The courthouse is in the Regional Justice Center, located at 200 Lewis Ave. in Las Vegas, Nevada 89101.

-Validated parking is available for jurors who park at the Fremont Street Experience Parking Garage at 425 Fremont Street.
-Disabled prospective jurors may get validated parking at 321 S. Casino Center Drive.
+Validated parking is available if you park at the Fremont Street Experience Parking Garage at 425 Fremont Street.
+If you are disabled, you may get validated parking at 321 S. Casino Center Drive.

 Grand juries are very different from trial juries.
 Three main distinctions are: